CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 Until then, our experience is that very few CVEs were published for Perl modules and tooling.
 Beyond that, people and authors were a bit reluctant to deal with those CVEs.

-CVE are not a sign of bad quality or maintenance of a code, but a professional way of tagging and tracking a vulnerability, also signifying the importance of the concerned code.
+CVEs are not a sign of bad quality or maintenance of a code, but a professional way of tagging and tracking a vulnerability, also signifying the importance of the concerned code.